bor0/gidti/manuscript/chapter4.md

 ```

 In this function we defined two new pattern matches after the line that uses the `with` keyword.
 Since we don't have `x` and `l'` in this new pattern matching context, we have to rewrite them on the left side of the pipe, and on the right side of the pipe we pattern match against the value of `even x`, and then branch the recursion (computation).

-We will see an interesting difference between functions written using `if...then...else` and `with` in the proofs section.

 ### 4.1.12.
 Documentation and searching